-- 3.1.1 With regard to the South Lanarkshire Local Development Plan (adopted 2015) the site falls within the general urban area where Policy 6 General urban area/settlements applies.
+- 3.1.1 With regard to the South Lanarkshire Local Development Plan (adopted 2015), the site falls within the general urban area where Policy 6 General urban area / settlements applies.
 Policy 4 Development Management and Placemaking is also of relevance to the proposal.
-In addition, the guidance contained within the supplementary guidance document relating to development management, placemaking and design is of relevance to the proposed development. - 3.1.2 On 17 August 2020, the Directorate for Planning and Environmental Appeals issued its report of the Examination of the proposed South Lanarkshire Local Development Plan 2 (LDP2).
-For the purposes of determining planning applications, the Council will continue to assess proposals against the policies contained within the adopted South Lanarkshire Local Development Plan and those within the proposed South Lanarkshire Local Development Plan 2 alongside the Reporters recommendations.
-A separate report on the outcome of the Examination of the proposed SLLDP2 recommends that the modifications suggested by the Reporter are accepted.
+In addition, the guidance contained within the supplementary guidance document relating to development management, placemaking and design is of relevance to the proposed development. - 3.1.2 On 17 August 2020, the Directorate for Planning and Environmental Appeals issued its report of the Examination of the proposed South Lanarkshire Local Development Plan 2 (SLLDP2) and a number of modifications to the plan were recommended.
+At the Planning Committee on 1 December 2020, members agreed to the approval of all of the modifications, the publication and public deposit of the Plan, as modified; and the submission of the Plan to Scottish Ministers.
+For the purposes of determining planning applications, the Council will, therefore, assess these against the policies contained within the adopted South Lanarkshire Local Plan and those within the proposed South Lanarkshire Local Development Plan 2.
 In this instance, Policy 3 - General urban areas and settlements, Policy 5 - Development management and placemaking and Policy DM2 - House extensions and alterations are relevant to the proposal.
+As SLLDP2 is now approved for adoption, when considering planning applications, greater weight should be given to the policies and guidance contained in this Plan.